 Run Time: 90 minutes (although should be marked on the case back “MAX RUN = 1 hour”)

-The CWC aircraft timer replaced the Heuer Monaco, and was made by Heuer for CWC; used in many different types of aeroplane including the Harrier jump jet.
+The CWC aircraft timer replaced the Heuer Monte-Carlo, and was made by Heuer for CWC; used in many different types of aeroplane including the Harrier jump jet.

 NSN: 520-9604